aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/master-bezier-curves-java-aspose-imaging/_index.md

 }
 ```

-**Why:** This step prepares your canvas with the specified width and height for drawing operations.
+**Why:** This prepares a 100 × 100 pixel canvas where you can draw graphics.

-#### Step 3: Initialize Graphics
+### Step 3: Prepare the Graphics Context

-Create a `Graphics` object to perform drawing operations on the image.
+Clear the background and set up a pen for the curve.

 ```java
 graphics.clear(Color.getYellow());
 Pen blackPen = new Pen(Color.getBlack(), 3);
 ```

-**Why:** Clearing the graphics surface sets a uniform background, enhancing curve visibility.
-The pen defines the line color and thickness used for drawing.
+**Why:** A contrasting background makes the curve easy to see, and the pen defines line color and thickness.

-#### Step 4: Define Bezier Curve Points
+### Step 4: Define the Bezier Curve Points

-Set start, control, and end points for your Bezier curve.
+Specify the start point, two control points, and the end point.

 ```java
 float startX = 10, startY = 25;